ClodaghMurphy/pandsproject2019/README.md

 v.
 I read about pandas - the open source python library that provides high level data analysis tools.
     It runs on top of numPy - a foundational data structure for many python libraries including matplotlib (see further information below).
 vi.
 I used python code to familiarise myself with pandas and how it can be used to investigate the iris dataset.
 vii.I learned that pandas is an efficient tool that displays/arranges the data in a meaningful way usually with just one command.
-viii.The df.dtypes command returned the numerical data as being "float64" data type, this is how
+The "dataframe" is the primary pandas structure of arranging data - something like a table in excel.
+The scripts detailed in the table below returned information such as information about the index, count, mean, standard deviation, minimum, maximum, 25/50/75 percentiles. pandas commands can be used to change the titles of variables and assign new fields. viii.The df.dtypes command returned the numerical data as being "float64" data type, this is how
 pandas refers to floating point numbers.
 The species of flower was classified as an object.